-- Represented Bluegreen in proposed class action brought in the United States District Court for the Southern District of Florida alleging claims of fraud and deceptive practices over the prior four years in selling well over $1 billion in vacation ownership interests to purchasers nationwide.
+- Represented Bluegreen defending against a proposed class action in the United States District Court for the Southern District of Florida alleging claims of fraud and deceptive practices over the prior four years in selling well over $1 billion in vacation ownership interests to purchasers nationwide.
 After filing a motion to dismiss on behalf of Bluegreen, the district court dismissed three of the four claims with prejudice.
 After the close of fact discovery and the completion of briefing on the plaintiffs' motion for class certification, plaintiffs withdrew their motion for class certification, abandoning the argument that Bluegreen's policies and procedures were fraudulent or deceptive, and took the position that doing so eliminated subject matter jurisdiction under the Class Action Fairness Act.
 After considering Eleventh Circuit precedent requiring dismissal for lack of subject matter jurisdiction if the case never should have been brought as a class action in the first place, the district court then dismissed the case for lack of subject matter jurisdiction.
 After the individual plaintiffs sued in Florida Circuit Court, that Court entered summary judgment for Bluegreen.

 - Represented Bluegreen as plaintiff in Florida Circuit Court challenging a condominium board’s refusal to hold free and fair owner elections for the condominium’s board of directors.
 After years of litigation and discovery, the Circuit Court entered summary judgment and an injunction ordering a free and fair owner election.
 The Fifth District Court of Appeal affirmed that summary judgment order for Bluegreen.

 - Represented publicly-traded online publisher and comparison service for financial products and services as Florida counsel with Wachtell Lipton in litigation filed in the United States District Court for the Southern District of Florida alleging securities fraud in the wake of the announcement of an investigation into restating prior financial results.
 After the district court dismissed the consolidated and amended complaint, case settled on favorable terms.